droidsareout/MineCHAMPS/README.md

 MineCHAMPS is a passion project I'm currently making on Minecraft Bedrock.
+The packs in it reside here.